 You are invested

-There are usually two types of clients that come to visit me.
+There are usually two types of potential clients that come to visit me.
 The first is a client that knows that they have a case and need to hire an attorney.
 The second type of client is the one who is looking for legal advice but is not sure they want to move forward with a case.
 By paying a fee for a consultation, we know you are invested in your case.
 We know you are serious about obtaining solid information and that you are willing to pay for that information regardless of whether you move forward with a case or not.
 Those that know they need a lawyer and are willing to pay a consultation fee are invested in their case because they have spent money for advice.
 By paying the consultation fee, we know you are serious and invested in either pursuing the case and/or obtaining sound advice about your situation.